inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 The |project_name| panel consists of three parts: Questions, Results and Buttons.
-The questions are mixed in with dropdown boxes - this is where we establish our input data and define the scenario that we want |project_name| to process.
+The questions are mixed in with drop-down boxes - this is where we establish our input data and define the scenario that we want |project_name| to process.
 The purpose of |project_name| is to make your impact analysis very simple and easy to do.